-In this capping evaluation, the hydrodynamic dispersivity was set to a higher value of 20% of the cap thickness to represent hydraulic gradient variations and reversals from tidal fluctuations as a dispersion process.
+In this example capping evaluation, the hydrodynamic dispersivity was set to a higher value of 20% of the cap thickness to represent hydraulic gradient variations and reversals from tidal fluctuations as a dispersion process.
 This dispersivity value (i.e., 20% of domain length) is consistent with values used in the final cap designs conducted at other tidally influenced sites, such as the Former Portland Gas Manufacturing Site (located on the Lower Willamette River just upstream of Portland Harbor, Oregon), where dispersivity was estimated based on the comparative strengths of tidal signals in hourly seepage meter measurements (Appendix C of Anchor QEA 2020), and Gloucester Harbor, Massachusetts, where dispersivity was derived from model calibrations to vertical profiles of salinity in porewater (Anchor QEA and GZA 2015; Reidy et al. 2015).

-4 Model Results
+2.3 Model Results

-Modeling was conducted to evaluate the effectiveness of four cap configurations in meeting the RALs that apply to Area 18.
-Cap thicknesses of 2 ft (Scenario 1), 2.5 ft (Scenario 2), 3.5 ft (Scenario 3) and 4.5 ft (Scenario 4) were considered.
-The caps were evaluated under two seepage rates-400 cm/yr and 800 cm/yr-and for two porewater concentrations-maximum and 95% UCL-for both PCBs and arsenic.
+Modeling was conducted to evaluate the effectiveness of four cap configurations in meeting the RALs that apply to sediment in the intertidal portion of the example cap design area and within Recovery Category 2.
+Cap thicknesses of 2 feet (Scenario 1), 2.5 feet (Scenario 2), 3.5 feet (Scenario 3), and 4.5 feet (Scenario 4) were evaluated.
+The caps were evaluated under two seepage rates-400 cm/yr and 800 cm/yr-and for two calculated porewater concentrations-maximum and 95% UCL-for both PCBs and arsenic.

 Model-predicted concentrations over the 100-year simulation period are provided in the attached Figures G-5 though G-20 for each scenario simulated.
-These figures show predicted increases in concentrations in the 0-10 cm (top panel) and the 0-45 cm (bottom panel of the cap) over time in some cases.
+These figures show predicted increases in concentrations in the 0- to 10-cm (top panel) and 0- to 45-cm (bottom panel of the cap) ranges over time in some cases.
 For PCBs, in addition to total PCB, the individual homologs that contribute to the total PCB concentration are shown.